 .1 Before commencing masonry work, verify that conditions at the Place of the Work will allow construction of masonry within required limitations for wall heights, wall thicknesses, openings, bond, anchorage, lateral support, and compressive strengths of masonry units and mortars.

 3.2 MASONRY PROCEDURES

-.1 Lay masonry in accordance with good practice, and CAN/CSA A371-04, as accepted in mock-up sample wall and in accordance with Section 04 05 00.
+.1 Lay masonry in accordance with Section 04 05 00 - Masonry Procedures and CAN/CSA A371-04, as accepted by the Consultant in mock-up sample wall.